 6. Programmer or Software Developer

-Many people with ADHD find that they work well as programmers.
+Many people with ADHD find programming is one of those career paths that work well for them.
 This is because programming requires a high level of focus and concentration.
 While those with ADHD often have difficulty concentrating on tasks that aren’t interesting to them for long periods of time, they can easily hyperfocus on jobs they find interesting or challenging.

 Remote programming also provides the ideal work environment in that employees can work independently and at their own pace.

 To get a job as a programmer, you will typically need a degree in computer science.
-There are many places you can find remote programming jobs, such as We Work Remotely, Indeed, and ZipRecruiter.
+You can find remote programming jobs in many places, such as We Work Remotely, Indeed, and ZipRecruiter.

 7. Business or Career Coach

-Business coaching typically requires training from an accredited program or a bachelor’s degree in business.
-You can find clients through networking, social media, ad placements, and digital marketing.
+Business coaching typically requires a bachelor’s degree in business or training from an accredited program.
+You can find clients through social media, networking, ad placements, and digital marketing.

 8. Personal Shopper